Topology of random geometric complexes: a survey: Preliminaries

 \subsection{Point processes}

 Most of the results on random geometric complexes focus on two very similar point processes.
 In both cases we start with a probability density function $f:\R^d\to \R$, which we always assume to be measurable and bounded. \begin{itemize} \item {\bf The binomial process:} \\ $\cX_n = \{X_1,X_2,\ldots, X_n\}$ is a set of $\iid$ (independent and identically distributed) random variables in $\R^d$ generated by the density function $f$. \item {\bf The Poisson process:}\\ $\cP_n$ is a spatial Poisson process in $\R^d$ with intensity function $\mu = nf$.
-The distribution of $\cP_n$ satisfies the following properties: \begin{enumerate} \item For every compact set $A\subset \R^d$ we have $\abs{\cP_n \cap A} \sim \pois{\mu(A)}$, where $\mu(A) = \int_A \mu(x) dx.$ \item For every two disjoint sets $A,B \subset \R^d$, we have that $\abs{\cP_n\cap A}$ and $\abs{\cP_n \cap B}$ are independent. \end{enumerate} This process is also known as the `Boolean model'. \end{itemize} Note $\abs{\cP_n} \sim \pois{n}$, so that $\mean{\abs{\cP_n}} = n$.
+The distribution of $\cP_n$ satisfies the following properties: \begin{enumerate} \item For every compact set $A\subset \R^d$ we have $\abs{\cP_n \cap A} \sim \pois{\mu(A)}$, where $\mu(A) = \int_A \mu(x) dx.$ \item For every two disjoint sets $A,B \subset \R^d$, we have that $\abs{\cP_n\cap A}$ and $\abs{\cP_n \cap B}$ are independent. \end{enumerate} This process is also known as a `Boolean model'. \end{itemize} Note $\abs{\cP_n} \sim \pois{n}$, so that $\mean{\abs{\cP_n}} = n$.
 In addition, given that $\abs{\cP_n} = M$, the process $\cP_n$ consists of $M$ $\iid$ points distributed according to the density function $f$.
-Thus, the two processes $\cX_n$ and $\cP_n$ are very similar.
-In the following we will state most of the results in terms of the binomial process $\cX_n$.
-Unless otherwise stated, the same results apply to the Poisson process $\cP_n$.
+In other words, the two processes $\cX_n$ and $\cP_n$ are very similar.
+We will state most of the results in terms of the binomial process $\cX_n$, and unless otherwise stated, the same results apply to the Poisson process $\cP_n$.

-In the following we will use the notation $\C(n,r) := \C(\cX_n,r)$, and $\cR(n,r) := \cR(\cX_n,r)$ to state the results about the \cech and Vietoris--Rips complexes generated by the binomial process.
-Consequently, $\beta_i(n,r)$ will represent the $i$-th Betti number for either $\C(n,r)$ or $\cR(n,r)$ (which will be clear from the context).
-In most case we will be interested in the limiting behavior of these complexes as $n\to\infty$ and simultaneously $r = r(n) \to 0$.
+In the following we will use the notation $\C_r(n) := \C_r(\cX_n)$, and $\cR_r(n) := \cR_r(\cX_n)$ to state the results about the \cech and Vietoris--Rips complexes generated by the binomial process.
+Consequently, $\beta_k(n)$ will represent the $k$-th Betti number for either $\C_r(n)$ or $\cR_r(n)$ (which will be clear from the context).
+Figure \ref{fig:rcech} illustrates the Betti numbers of a random \cech complex, for a fixed $n=10,000$.
+In most cases we will be interested in the limiting behavior of these complexes as $n\to\infty$ and simultaneously $r = r(n) \to 0$.